UK Emergency Light Requirements: A Simple Guide

 If you’re fortunate enough to own a building, you’ll need to make sure you’re following all the legal lighting requirements – or you could end up in trouble.
 Especially if you or other people regularly use the building.

-In the UK we have a reputation for lots of health and safety rules, and unfortunately emergency lighting is no exception!
+In the UK we have a reputation for lots of health and safety rules, and commercial emergency lighting is no exception!

 Don’t worry, though.
 This quick guide will give you a simple overview of all the legal requirements you need to follow in terms of emergency lighting in a UK building.